Asst. U.S. Education Secretary visits New Mexico schools

 Stump stopped by Saint Pius High School Tuesday morning where he toured the school and met with some students.
 It’s part of the Education Department’s National Back to School Tour.

-Stump is slated to visit Santa Fe Community College later this afternoon.
-KRQE reached out to find out why the secretary is not visiting any public schools to see the need in our state but have not heard back.
+Stump is also slated to visit Santa Fe Community College on Tuesday afternoon.
+KRQE News 13 reached out to find out why the secretary is not visiting any public schools to see the need in our state, but have not heard back.